Blade Runner | 1982

 The exterior of the Bradbury Building filmed at the junction of Broadway and Third Street, but there’s plenty of set dressing so don’t look for the massive pillars.

-The interior of the scuzzy ‘Yukon Hotel’ is the Pan Am Building, South Broadway at Third Street, opposite the Bradbury Building, downtown Los Angeles.
+The interior of the scuzzy ‘Yukon Hotel’ is the Pan Am Building, 253 South Broadway at Third Street, opposite the Bradbury Building, downtown Los Angeles.
 You may recognise it as the apartment of the comatose ‘Sloth’ victim in David Fincher’s Se7en but possibly not so much as that of John Constantine (Keanu Reeves) in Francis Lawrence's 2005 Constantine, where it was disguised as a bowling alley.

 The tunnel through which Deckard approaches his apartment is the Second Street Tunnel, running between Figueroa Street and Hill Street, downtown Los Angeles.

-His home turns out to be Frank Lloyd Wright’s terrific Frank Lloyd Wright’s Ennis House, 2607 Glendower Avenue, a concrete Mayan temple-style home on the slopes below the Griffith Park Observatory.
+His home turns out to be Frank Lloyd Wright’s terrific Frank Lloyd Wright’s Ennis House, 2607 Glendower Avenue, Los Feliz, a concrete Mayan temple-style home on the slopes below Griffith Park.
 A few storeys were added optically, and casts were taken from the building’s trademark concrete blocks to recreate the interior in the studio.